Anderzenn/danish-ansi-windows/README.md

 AltGr (Ctrl + Alt)
 ![image](https://user-images.githubusercontent.com/12025450/167323841-c5fafb6a-79fe-4ec6-b049-a67b5e181e0b.png)

+# Problem Solving
+If you are having issues with the installation process, then make sure you do not have another language installed with the same name (dk_ansi), and also that you have .NET framework installed.

 # Credits
 All credit goes to Microsoft for creating their tool "The Microsoft Keyboard Layout Creator", which can be found [here](https://support.microsoft.com/en-us/topic/906c31e4-d5ea-7988-cb39-7b688880d7cb).
 Without this tool I would not have been able to create this keyboard layout.